louieseno/react-ecommerce-clean-architecture/README.md

 # React E-Commerce - (Using Uncle Bob's Clean Architecture)

-An E-Commerce website for thrift store.
+An E-Commerce website for a local thrift store.

 ## Tools
   1. React: To create the Single Page App